 How to visit: Open to the public with a $5 parking fee.

-“Many things have changed but the old west hasn’t...at least not at Melody Ranch Studios.”
 In the early years of Melody Ranch, Monogram Studios took advantage of its sprawling antique sets to pump out B-movie Western after B-movie Western.
 Then its renown grew, as did the caliber of the big stars who shot pictures there: Gary Cooper, John Wayne, Roy Rogers, and other legends.
-105 years and one catastrophic fire later, the 22-acre ranch remains not only the quintessential Western backdrop for the likes of productions like Westworld and Deadwood, but also home to a collection of world-famous memorabilia that can be seen during VIP group tours.
+More than a century and one catastrophic fire later, the 22-acre ranch remains not only the quintessential Western backdrop for the likes of productions like Westworld and Deadwood, but also home to a collection of world-famous memorabilia that can be seen during VIP group tours.

 Between the world-class collection of Native American and Western art, the opulent Spanish colonial-style mansion furnished with hides and fine furs, and the idyllic wooded ranch house surrounded by greenery, there’s almost too much to see at the museum once owned by Western movie star and local SCV hero William S. Hart.
-Access inside the buildings is temporarily limited for safety, leaving more time to explore the picturesque surrounding grounds.
+Access inside the buildings is currently off-limits, leaving more time to explore the picturesque grounds.
 Hiking trails direct visitors to the alpacas, tortoises, grouse, and even water buffalo that live on the ranch these days.
-On a sunny day, there is no better place for a picnic and a stroll in the city.
+On a sunny day, there’s no better place for a picnic and a stroll.

 Sitting outside Wolf Creek Brewery at sunset is a luxury every person should get to experience.
 With its sprawling patio, abundant string lights, and cornhole station, it feels almost like the set of a very expensive beer commercial—but it’s real life.
 Then there are the standard-bearing beers, without which none of that would matter: the spicy, savory Holy Mole Stout; the honeyed and decadent BBB Belgian-style Tripel; and the aggressively tropical “Howlin’ Hefeweizen.”
 If that sounds overstimulating, be prepared to pace yourself, because Wolf Creek is far from the only exceptional brewery in the area.
 Pocock, Draconum, and Bravery Brewing Company a little further north all make delicious seasonal experiments, too, if you’re up for a long night.